How To Stage Your Home Ready For Sale!

 Lola: Scheduling a consultation with a professional is something that anyone can do, even if you don’t have a large budget.
 The stager will help you prioritize where you should invest your time and money.
 They can also help you catch potential deterrents and put a plan together to help you highlight your home’s best features.

-Check out this video as Lola walks you through one of Carol Royse Team recent homes for sale, where we had the opportunity to work together on
+Check out this video as Lola walks you through one of Carol Royse Team recent homes for sale, where we had the opportunity to work together on staging this beautiful home.

 When asking Lola what are the 5 most significant things that a seller can do to ensure they are creating a beautiful and inviting environment for their potential buyers?
 This is what she had to say…